krzysztofdudek/ai-minion/docs/example_conversation.md

     *   **Expected Results**: API should return 403 Forbidden or 401 Unauthorized.
 ```

-With the feature fully implemented and documented, the AI Worker informed the Stakeholder:
+With the feature fully implemented and documented, the AI Minion informed the Stakeholder:

-> **AI Worker:** "The implementation of the order investigation flag feature is now complete as per the approved plan.
+> **AI Minion:** "The implementation of the order investigation flag feature is now complete as per the approved plan.
 The `Implementation Summary` and `Testing Notes` have been added to `flag-order-investigation.md`.
 The system is ready for your review or further testing."

 ---

-This concludes the story of our example interaction, demonstrating the structured, iterative, and transparent partnership fostered by the AI Worker's guiding principles.
+This concludes the story of our example interaction, demonstrating the structured, iterative, and transparent partnership fostered by the AI Minion's guiding principles.